eiji03aero/memoria/TASKS.md

     - should be at least built file with dynamically linked

 ## Done
+- [x] try wegic for ui design
+- [x] try galileo for ui design
+- [x] try uizard for ui design
+- [x] Service document
+    - Document core concepts
+    - What pain to solve by which feature
+    - Roadmap
+        - in which order I will be implementing?
+    - what kind of feature would make it better app?
+- [x] try to bounce ideas off of chat gpt
+    - what kind of feature would make it better app?
 - [x] implement transaction / rollback
 - [x] introduce datadog for monitoring
 - [x] perf improve